 Facilities

-In addition, mice are housed in IVC (Individually Ventilated Cage) racks with each cage separately ventilated, minimising the risk of cross contamination.
-The main animal pavilion can hold up to 11 biobubbles.
+Mice are housed in IVC (Individually Ventilated Cage) racks with each cage separately ventilated, minimising the risk of cross contamination.
+The main animal pavilion holds 11 biobubbles.

-All materials coming into contact with the mice, as well as the feed and water, are either sterilised or disinfected.
-All staff working with the animals wear clean hospital scrubs, facility boots, a hair net, gloves and sterile coats while working with the animals.
+All material that comes into contact with the mice, including feed and water, undergo sterilization or disinfection processes.
+Our dedicated staff follow stringent protocols, wearing clean hospital scrubs, facility boots, hair nets, gloves, and sterilized coats while working with the animals.

 Accreditation